marcocerino/IotAssignment1/MQTTSNbridge/README.md

 To install it: pip install paho
 To read more about it: https://pypi.org/project/paho-mqtt/ This program creates a client that connect directly to the my cloud-based MQTT broker, and publish the data on topic v1/devices/me/telemetry, so that these values can be shown in the web interface I've implemented.

+#HOW TO RUN

+To run this program, once your RSMB MQTT-SN broker is running you just need to run python bridge.py